-This 3-day collaborative event begins Friday evening with an in-depth overview of Project Drawdown by executive director Paul Hawken and his team.
-We will discuss the project, who is part of it, how far they have come, next steps including a Drawdown Research Collaborative, and other ways that educational institutions, students of all ages, and communities are taking up Drawdown and getting involved.
+This 3-day collaborative event begins Friday evening with an in-depth overview of Project Drawdown by Paul Hawken and his team.
+We will discuss the project, who is part of it, how far they have come, next steps, and ways that educational institutions, students of all ages, and communities are taking up Drawdown and getting involved.

 We will be streaming live during the Friday evening session so that those who cannot join us in person can participate online.
 Learn more about Project Drawdown and the emerging Drawdown Learn initiative as you explore how you, your school, and/or your community can participate.

 Professional Development Credit

 This program includes 15 hours of professional development credit.